carpedavid/mortalcoilrpg/content.en/docs/space-travel.md

 # Onboard your ship

 Space ships suffer from the same constraints that sailing ships and aircraft suffer from: space.
 Life aboard a spaceship is, even in the most luxurious ships, relatively cramped.
-Sleeping quarters are small, restrooms are often shared.
+Sleeping quarters are small, restrooms are shared, and water use is strictly rationed.

-Ships have to carry every drop of water, morsel of food, and atom of breathable air their inhabitants need to survive in space.
-They need to carry fuel, cargo, and sometimes passengers along with their crew.
 On board a space ship, space is the most valuable resource, and it is never wasted.

 ## Carrying cargo